B2B Payments Explained - What are B2B Payments and How to Employ Them

 ACH payments are often cheaper to accept because they are not routed through the card networks, but they're also slower than direct payments and debit cards.
 While some processors offer same-day ACH transfers, funds usually take a few days before they're deposited into your account.

 - Cost: $0.20 - $1.50 + 0.0% to 1.5% per transaction

 - Experience: Reliable, but requires multiple steps and paperwork

-Debit cards are a fairly reliable payment method that helps businesses access faster approval times than checks or ACH.
-They act like a faster version of ACH and offer the convenience of card payments, but often carry fees associated with processing transactions.
+Debit cards are a reasonably reliable payment method that helps businesses access faster approval times than checks or ACH.
+They act as a quicker version of ACH and offer the convenience of card payments but often carry fees associated with processing transactions.
 And because you don't get an immediate approved response with debit cards, there is always the risk a payment may be reversed due to non-sufficient funds.

 One thing to know about debit cards is that while they are faster to process, it could take you longer to recognize the revenue from these transactions due to poor reconciliation.
 Some processors send separate statements for debit cards, and you'll need to compare them with bank statements to see if any differences exist.

-Depending on your operations and transaction volume, this process can really cut into your time and resources.
+Depending on your operations and transaction volume, this process can really cut your time and resources.

 - Cost: 0.05% - 0.3% + $0.15 - $0.21 per transaction